How are we working together?

 Highlights

-The Ministry of Education and Child Care (ECC) releases the Aboriginal Report: How Are We Doing? annually.
-This year, superintendents received letters with district-level reports that also highlighted the Foundation Skills Assessment (FSA) as a key indicator for literacy and numeracy.
-School districts are required to report FSA results through the Framework for Enhancing Student Learning, and ECC acknowledges the importance of mechanisms such as the FSA to maintain accountability in school districts for improving outcomes for Indigenous students throughout the province.
-ECC will continue to collaborate and support school districts to include reconciliation and restorative practices in their strategic planning and collaborate with Indigenous Peoples through the process.
+The ministry releases the Aboriginal: How Are We Doing?
+Report annually.
+For the third year, superintendents received letters with district-level reports that also highlight the Foundation Skills Assessment as a key indicator for literacy and numeracy.
+The ministry acknowledges the importance of mechanisms such as the Foundation Skills Assessment to maintain accountability in school districts for improving outcomes for Indigenous students.
+School districts are required to report Foundation Skills Assessment results through the Framework for Enhancing Student Learning.
+The ministry will continue to collaborate and support school districts to improve outcomes for Indigenous learners within their strategic planning and collaborate with Indigenous Education Councils.